-#1 is not in the cards among our wealthy elite.
+Not of these conditions are being met.
+(1) is not in the cards among our wealthy elite.
 Most believe that social ills can only be remedied with more raw economic growth, and they resent taxation and regulation.
-At the opposite end of the spectrum, those who feel economic strains cling to the American —or Chinese dream— while in many countries fiscal strains are dealt by handing debt to future generations.
-Of course, despite the above average poverty rate, in the United States, 4/5 are not poor, and 1/4 of the population still resides in households with more than $85 000 of income.
+At the opposite end of the spectrum, those who feel economic strains cling to the American —or Chinese dream— while in many countries fiscal strains, which in part are exacerbated by catering to large corporations, are dealt with by handing debt to future generations.
+(2)Despite the above average poverty rate, in the United States, 42% of the population still resides in households with at least $75 000 of income.

 (3)At best, the anger of the masses is dissipated through gargantuan sports, entertainment industries and social media, all of which advocate more spending.
 The rest of the frustration contributes to white collar crime, rape, theft and violence.
 (4) The narrative of resistance is present, but it’s neutralized by divisiveness.
 People blame completely different sources for their anger and propose incompatible solutions.
 Finally, condition (5) cannot be a factor because in a world economy, no country can become sustainable independently.